American Scouting overseas: History

-The second was that all supporting elements which made Direct Service a true gem in the eyes of those members and Scouters in the field would be eliminated.
-This means that in some locations, the "borrowed executives" used to support "district and multi unit" activities in the Council would no longer be supported.
-BSA Camp inspections at several camps in the former Council would also cease, as well as most Order of the Arrow activities.
+The second was that all supporting elements that made Direct Service a true gem in the eyes of those members and Scouters in the field would be eliminated.
+This means that in some locations, the "borrowed executives" used to support "district and multi-unit" activities in the Council would no longer be supported.
+BSA Camp inspections at several camps in the former Council and most Order of the Arrow activities would also cease.
 The Lodge would continue, and individual units may continue to hold OA elections.
-The actual Ordeal, Brotherhood, and Vigil Honor ceremonies, however, would be conducted by local Councils in Europe, the Far East or Pacific or held until the Scout or Scouter could return Stateside to participate.
+The actual Ordeal, Brotherhood, and Vigil Honor ceremonies, however, would be conducted by local Councils in Europe, the Far East, or Pacific or held until the Scout or Scouter could return Stateside to participate.
 This was further restricted by the Order of the Arrow in 1999.

-The biggest impact was that the Council could no longer conduct sustaining membership enrollment, or "Friends of Scouting" campaigns as a Council any longer.
-Units, individuals and those organizations and corporations supporting American Scouting around the world would instead be asked to donate directly to the National Office with funding no longer "earmarked" for the Direct Service Council, but placed in the general operation funds of the BSA.
+The biggest impact was that the Council could no longer conduct sustaining membership enrollment or "Friends of Scouting" campaigns as a local Council.
+Units, individuals, and those organizations and corporations supporting American Scouting around the world would instead be asked to donate directly to the National Office with funding no longer "earmarked" for the Direct Service Council, but placed in the general operation funds of the BSA.

-In 1998, the word "Council" was finally removed from the Direct Service and plans to no longer issue or sell the ten existing Council CSPs would be made.
-The Direct Service Council finally died although the BSA continues to this day to provide "direct service" to youth and adults living and working around the world—in those locations where there no longer exists a BSA local Council.
+In 1998, the word "Council" was finally removed from the Direct Service, and plans to no longer issue or sell the ten existing Council CSPs were made.
+The Direct Service Council finally no longer exist.
+Scouting America/BSA continues to this day to provide support and service to youth and adults living and working around the world through its Transatlantic, Far East, and Aloha Councils.

 Administration

-Direct Service is administered by the International Division of the Boy Scouts of America.
-It provides some of the same services that a local council provides: Processing registration and magazine subscriptions, maintaining records, approving advancements, processing supply orders, organizing National and World Jamboree participation, operating Gamenowinink Lodge #555, Order of the Arrow, and providing information and program resources.
+Direct Service was administered by the International Division of Scouting America/Boy Scouts of America until 1998.
+It provided some of the same services that a local council provided: Processing registration and magazine subscriptions, maintaining records, approving advancements, processing supply orders, organizing National and World Jamboree participation, operating/managining Gamenowinink Lodge #555, Order of the Arrow, and providing information and program resources.

 Membership

-Approximately 3,000 youth members and 1,000 adult leaders belong to Direct Service units, or are registered as Lone Scouts in isolated areas of the world.
+Approximately 3,000 youth members and 1,000 adult leaders belonged to Direct Service units, or are registered as Lone Scouts in isolated areas of the world.
 Direct Service members are the children of international businesspeople, American expat community, diplomatic corps officials, and U.S. military personnel.
-Direct Service serves 100 Cub Scout packs, Scouts BSA troops, and Venturing crews in 47 countries on five continents.
+Direct Service at its height served 100 Cub Scout Packs, Scouts BSA Troops, Venturing Crews, and Sea Scout Ships in 47 countries on five continents.

-Currently, the following countries have one or more Scouting units registered through Direct Service: